How to choose a battery for the ResMed AirSense 11

-The ResMed AirSense 11 uses a 65-watt power supply, which is smaller than the AirSense 10's 90-watt brick.
+Choosing the right battery for the ResMed AirSense 11 comes down to one number: how much power your machine actually draws.
+The AirSense 11 uses a 65-watt power supply, smaller than the AirSense 10's 90-watt brick.
 But the machine doesn't draw 65 watts continuously.
 Here's what it actually uses:

 | Setting | Power draw | 8-hour runtime needs |